Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 }
 ```

-### Azure Functions - Triggers and Bindings Scenario
+### 11-16 Azure Functions - Triggers and Bindings Scenario

 **Scenario**

-Every hour you want to read new log files delivered by your application, and you need to transform the data to be ingested in your No SQL database that resides in Cosmos DB
+Every hour, you want to read new log files delivered by your application, and you need to transform the data to be ingested in your No SQL database that resides in Cosmos DB

 ![Alt Image Text](../images/az305_9_40.png "Body image")